Some remarks on the semi-positivity theorems

 associated with $(W^qA,W)$ and $(W^qB,W)$.
 These are identified with each other under the isomorphisms (2.3.2) for $q$ and (2.3.3) for $q+1$ by the injectivity of (2.3.4).
 This means that we get a commutative diagram

 Here the middle vertical morphism is unique if we have

 But (2.2.4) implies

 So (2.3.3) holds also for $q$.
 This finishes the proof of Theorem~1. \ms\nin {\bf 2.4.~Remarks.} (i) The above proof of Theorem~1 gives the uniqueness of the filtration $W$ on $\omega_X(D)$.
-Thus it coincides with the filtration constructed in [Kaw3] by using the double complex of logarithmic de Rham complexes with second differential given by residue morphisms.
-In {\lc}, however, it seems to be forgotten to show that each graded piece of the weight filtration is isomorphic to the direct sum of the Koszul complexes associated with the identity morphisms on the de Rham complexes of certain closed strata with first term of the Koszul complex deleted and shifted appropriately.
-(Here it is not enough to calculate its multiplicities.) \sk It seems also nontrivial to construct an isomorphism between $\omega_X(D)$ and the highest component of the obtained complex.
-Indeed, with our notation, we have to construct a canonical morphism
+Hence it coincides with the filtration constructed in [Kaw3] in the absolute case by using the double complex of logarithmic de Rham complexes with second differential given by residue morphisms.
+In {\lc}, however, only the components of the graded pieces of the weight filtration are given without caring about the induced differential between them, and it seems necessary to show that each graded piece of the double complex is isomorphic to $\mopl_Z\,\sigma_{\ge 0}(K_Z^{\ssb}[1])$ up to a shift of double complexes, where $K_Z^{\ssb}$ is the Koszul complexes associated with the identity morphisms on the de Rham complexes of closed strata $Z$ of a fixed dimension, and $\sigma_{\ge 0}$ is the truncation as in [De2] with respect to the differential of the Koszul complex so that $\sigma_{\ge 0}(K_Z^{\ssb}[1])$ is quasi-isomorphic to the de Rham complex of $Z$.
+(It is not sufficient to count the multiplicities of the de Rham complexes appearing in the graded pieces of the weight filtration without calculating the differential.) \sk It seems also nontrivial to construct a natural quasi-isomorphism between $\omega_X(D)$ and the highest degree part with respect to the de Rham differential of the double complex mentioned above.
+With our notation, it seems necessary to construct a canonical morphism

 where $Z^{[1]}$ denotes the intersection of $X^{[1]}$ with pull-back of the singular locus of $X$.
 (Here the direct image by $X^{[1]}\to X$ is omitted to simplify the notation as in {\lc}) In fact, this can be obtained by using a canonical morphism